fsd16/OctoPrint-PSUControl-RestAPI/README.md

-# OctoPrint PSU Control - Home Assistant
+# OctoPrint PSU Control - RestAPI
-Adds Home Assistant support to OctoPrint-PSUControl as a sub-plugin
+Adds Rest API support to OctoPrint-PSUControl as a sub-plugin
+(Forked form Erik de Keijzer's OctoPrint-PSUControl-HomeAssistant)

 ## Setup
 - Install the plugin using Plugin Manager from Settings